Hydr8O/nsdhw_21au/proposal/Hydr8O/README.rst

 Testing will be conducted using pytest.

-Documentation will be created and formated using Sphinx.
+Documentation will be created in the project repository https://github.com/Hydr8O/text-extractor in README section.

 New version will be released after completion of major steps, namely: